onecx/onecx-local-env/README.md

-# OneCX Local Environment Setup
+# OneCX Local Development Environment

 This repository contains the source code for the OneCX local development environment.